elysianhook/FC/README.md

-FC
-FC Is a Tool That Assists You With Your Da Hood Aim.
-Please keep in mind that any suspensions or actions taken against your account are not our responsibility.
+**FC Is a Tool That Assists You With Your Da Hood Aim.
+Please keep in mind that any suspensions or actions taken against your account are not our responsibility.**

 Terms of Service
 "Script" means our product we are selling.